jareware/docker-volume-backup/README.md

 `INFLUXDB_CREDENTIALS` |  | Required when using `INFLUXDB_URL`; e.g. `user:pass`.
 `INFLUXDB_MEASUREMENT` | `docker_volume_backup` | Required when using `INFLUXDB_URL`.

-## Testing

-A bunch of test cases exist under [`test`](test/).
-To run them:

-    cd test/backing-up-locally/
-    docker-compose stop && docker-compose rm -f && docker-compose build && docker-compose up

-Some cases may need secrets available in the environment, e.g. for S3 uploads to work.

 ## Metrics

 After the backup, the script will collect some metrics from the run.
 By default, they're just written out as logs.
 For example: